Hampshire Hikes & Historical Sites

-During our time in Capileira our walks will take us along mule tracks and hillside paths through the Andalucian white-washed villages, into the Poqueira Gorge, down into the Poqueira Valley and to Mulhacen, the highest mountain in Iberia.
+During our time in Capileira our walks will take us along mule tracks and hillside paths through the Andalucian white-washed villages, into the Poqueira Gorge, down into the Poqueira Valley and up towards Mulhacen, the highest mountain in Iberia.
 Picturesque viewpoints, splendid lunch spots and Moorish history awaits us.
-There will also be a day at leisure for you to explore on your own or relax at the hotel.
+There will also be a day at leisure for you to explore on your own, relax at the hotel or a possible extra excursion.
 An example of some of the walks we may include in our programme (dependent on weather conditions and the ability of the group) are as follows:

-Route of the Acequias: This is a circular walk straight from our hotel.
-We walk through the village and head north up the Poqueira Gorge.
-Our route meanders through the jumbled rocks of the valley floor before arriving at a shady stream junction below San Tomas and ascends steeply to a goat farm at San Tomas at 2120m where we join the Route of the Acequias: irrigation channels with origins lost in the mists of time.
+Route of the Acequias: We take transport to the head of the valley and then continue on foot up the Poqueira Gorge.
+Our route meanders through the jumbled rocks of the valley floor before arriving at a shady stream junction below San Tomas and ascends steeply to a goat farm at San Tomas at 120m where we join the Route of the Acequias: irrigation channels with origins lost in the mists of time.
 From here there are spectacular views of the Sierra Nevada mountains above.
 After a picnic lunch we find and follow the crystal clear chattering upper channel before descending for a wellearned rest and foot paddle in the lower channel.
 We then drop down into the woods and arrive back in Capileira in time for a refreshing drink or ice-cream.

-We travel by road to Malaga Airport for the return flight to the UK.
+We say goodbye to Capileira and head for Malaga airport for our return flight to the UK.